-This conference will consider next steps for 5G in the UK - and the positioning of this country in the global market for 5G development and services.
+This seminar considered next steps for 5G in the UK - and the positioning of this country in the global market for 5G development and services.

-It takes place following the Government’s publication of the final Statement of Strategic Priorities for Ofcom, including aspirations on 5G development and rollout.
+It took place following the Government’s publication of the final Statement of Strategic Priorities for Ofcom, including aspirations on 5G development and rollout.

 Delegates considered key priorities for driving the rollout of 5G network infrastructure across the UK.

 The conference followed:

 - The announcement of £5bn in funding to support the rollout of gigabit-capable broadband and £30m of government funding to accelerate 5G rollout in rural areas;

 - The announcement of a £1bn partnership between government and the mobile industry to tackle rural ‘not-spots’; and